Evidence-backed tool audit

 • Not offered: compliance certification, penetration testing, guaranteed business results, or unsupervised changes to sensitive infrastructure.

 • Deliverable: a written report with evidence, gaps, constraints, and a recommendation for whether and how agents should use the tool.
 See the sample report.
+Use the intake worksheet to define the workflow and safe evidence before submitting an inquiry.
 Implementation help is separate and requires additional scoping.

 What gets reviewed